rzuniga64/selenium-webdriver/README.md

 * `MyFirstTest`
 * `MyFirstTestFF48`

 `MyFirstTest` has all the comments explaining all the multiple uses of Firefox and defaults to using the FirefoxDriver - in selenium 2 this will only work with Firefox 47 or below.
-With Selenium 3 you could run this if Marionette driver is on the path.
+With Selenium 3 you could run this if Marionette manager is on the path.

 `MyFirstTestFF48` is a cut down test that uses the MarionetteDriver and assumes that wires.exe is on the path.

 ## Update 7th July 2016

-Firefox 47 was incompatible with Selenium 2.53.0 so we needed to use marionette driver.
+Firefox 47 was incompatible with Selenium 2.53.0 so we needed to use marionette manager.

 Firefox 47.1 is compatible with Selenium 2.53.1 allowing us to use the `FirefoxDriver` again.